Frequently Asked Questions

 Yes.
 The Academic Affairs Office will send you an online link to the course evaluation form you’ll need to complete.
 Additionally, course evaluation forms will be placed in the student mailboxes.
 All course evaluation forms are to be returned to the Academic Affairs Office.

 It is common for students to take extramural experiences more than once.
-There are a few instances in which students would like to take a selective again, however, the permission of the selective instructor is required.
+There are a few instances in which students would like to take a selective again; however, the permission of the selective instructor is required.
+Some selectives are not repeatable.

 No, you cannot get paid for your practice experience.